jerrywcy/obsidian-vault/出国申请/滑铁卢文书/1-Reasons for choosing your program and Waterloo.md

 ## Why Waterloo

 I appreciate the co-op programme of Waterloo and loved its atmosphere.
-Also, waterloo's computer
+Also, waterloo's computer related majors are compelling for me.

 ## Computer Science and Business Administration Double degree

-I have some experiences in Competitive Programming,
+I have some experiences in Competitive Programming, so Computer Science would be suitable for me.
+Also,

 ## Software Programming